 JULIANO: It offers the very basic elements of life, to children, to grown-ups, to women to men.
 Freedom.
 To say, to curse, to concentrate, to play, to create, first of all.
-And then of course, with all the tools that are possible, photography, drama therapy, computers, video cameras, lighting, whatever the person needs, just to flip away from years of occupation.
+And then of course, with all the tools that are possible, cameras, drama therapy, computers, video cameras, lighting, whatever the person needs, just to flip away from years of occupation.

 ZAKARIA: Through the theatre, you can talk to the world and give a different message from how they see us as terrorists.
+Somebody needs to tell the story of the fighter...
+Who are they?
+Why are they doing what they are doing?